Sash Window Furniture and Accessories

 Sharkfin stops protrude from the interior of the top sash frame.
 They can be pushed in to allow full opening and are operated on a spring release system.

 We hope you have found this guide useful and informative, and you now have all the information you need to successfully accessorise your sash windows.
 If you live in a period property and you’re considering replacing your original timber sash windows with uPVC alternatives, contact the Rose Collection today.
-For more information on our range of authentic uPVC sash windows call 01234 712 657 or send us a message online.
+For more information on our range of authentic uPVC sash windows, please take a look at our window designer or give us a call on 01234 712 657.